ansys/DevRelDocs/2024R2/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/Results/CompositeFailureResults/CompositeFailureTool.md

 <!-- !! processed by numpydoc !! -->

-<a id="CompositeFailureTool.EvaluateAllResults"></a>
+<a id="CompositeFailureTool.CopyTo"></a>

-### CompositeFailureTool.EvaluateAllResults()
+### CompositeFailureTool.CopyTo(other: Ansys.ACT.Automation.Mechanical.DataModelObject)

-Run the EvaluateAllResults action.
+Copies all visible properties from this object to another.

 <!-- !! processed by numpydoc !! -->

-<a id="CompositeFailureTool.AddGroupedScopedACPResults"></a>
+<a id="CompositeFailureTool.CreateParameter"></a>

-### CompositeFailureTool.AddGroupedScopedACPResults(resultType: [Ansys.Mechanical.DataModel.Enums.ResultType](../../../../../Mechanical/DataModel/Enums/ResultType.md#ansys.mechanical.stubs.v241.Ansys.Mechanical.DataModel.Enums.ResultType), selectedPlies: System.Collections.Generic.IEnumerable[Ansys.Mechanical.DataModel.Interfaces.IDataModelObject])
+### CompositeFailureTool.CreateParameter(propName: System.String)

-AddGroupedScopedACPResults method.
+Creates a new parameter for a Property.

 <!-- !! processed by numpydoc !! -->